loomio/loomio_help/content/user_manual/overview/index.md

 ## The big picture

-There are four main elements to a typical Loomio process:
+There are four main elements to understand.

 ![Group → Thread → Proposal → Outcome](loomio_app_ia.png)

+There are some other details along the way, but understanding just these four is often enough to get your first successful outcome.

-**Groups** hold everything in one place for a specific set of people.
+1. **Groups** hold everything in one place for a specific set of people

-Discussion **threads** are where you go to discuss topics and make decisions, using tools such as the **proposal** – or other **polls** – which help you visualize where the group is at on a given proposal, question, or topic.
+2. Discussion **threads** are where you go to discuss topics and make decisions

+3. Use tools such as the **proposal** or other **polls** to help you visualize the group's input and feelings about a given proposal, question, or topic.

-Finally, you'll use an **outcome** to share what's going to happen next so everyone has a clear understanding and there's a useful record.
+4. Finally, set an **outcome** to share what's going to happen next so everyone has a clear understanding and there's a useful record.

 At its most basic, Loomio is a forum with tools that help you facilitate conversations and decisions, helping you start and hold conversations that move to clear outcomes.

-With the overview under your belt, it's time... [→ Start your group](../starting_a_group)
+---

+Ready to create your group's place online?
+Try it with your group for free [here](https://loomio.org/).

 <!-- ---